HydreIO/disk/README.md

     // array of uuids to use instead of the whole database (INKEYS)
     // if not specified it will use the whole index keys     : [''],
-    // array of field names to use
+    // array of field names to return
-    // for the query and also return only those (INFIELDS, RETURN)
-    // if not specified it will use all fields fields   : [''],
+    // if not specified it will return all fields fields   : [''],
     limit    : Infinity, // limit results
     offset   : 0, // paginate